bowen-upenn/llm_token_bias/README.md

 ## This is the official implementation of the paper ["A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners"](https://arxiv.org/pdf/2406.11050) in PyTorch.

+A short version of this work has been accepted to the ICML 2024 Workshop on LLMs and Cognition.
+The full version has already been submitted for review.

 ### 💜 **How good are LLMs in answering logical fallacy problems?**
 ### 💜 **Do LLMs have genuine reasoning capabilities?
 How to evaluate them?**